Christ Embassy

-Christ Embassy (also known as LoveWorld Incorporated or Believers' Loveworld) is a megachurch and Christian denomination founded in 1987 by Chris Oyakhilome.
+Christ Embassy (also known as LoveWorld Kingdom or Believers' Loveworld) is a megachurch and Christian denomination founded in 1987 by Chris Oyakhilome.

 The denomination, with its headquarters in Lagos, has since become a global network of churches.
 By 2019 it had 145 branches on five continents, with ministries in Canada, Ghana, Nigeria, South Africa, the United States, and the United Kingdom.

 History

 The church started with a prayer group led by Chris Oyakhilome, at Ambrose Alli University, Ekpoma, while he was studying architecture in 1987.
 The church celebrated its 30th anniversary in November 2017.

-Christ Embassy is a non-denominational church, formerly known as Believers' Love World Incorporated.
-It follows an American megachurch model of large auditoria and focuses on healing by the supernatrual power of the Holy Spirit.
+Christ Embassy is an independent church of pentecostal persuasion, formerly known as Believers' Love World Incorporated.
+It follows an American megachurch model of large auditoria and focuses on healing by the supernatural power of the Holy Spirit.
 During an event, a segment where past and present testimonies were shared, with reports of recoveries from conditions including stomach disorders, tumours, and long-standing pain.
 Specific individuals from the UAE, Congo, Qatar, and Cyprus were spotlighted during the testimony session, including a woman who claimed a breast lump of eight years vanished during the event.
 Congregational spaces are reserved for worship and not for community engagement work, and has been criticised for "opulence amid poverty".
 Oyakhilome's teaching is that prosperity is a blessing of God.
 This prosperity theology encourages followers to give money as seeds, teaching that those who donate to his ministry will also be rewarded with wealth and health and escape poverty.
 He has responded to criticism of this aspect of his ministry, stating that, "True prosperity comes from spiritual growth and adherence to God's principles, not mere material accumulation."

 Several other ministries around the world participate in its programs and conferences including the International Pastors and Partners Conference (IPPC), which is held every November in Lagos, Nigeria; the International Cell Leaders' Conference (ICLC), which is held in the middle of the year; the International School of Ministry, and the Healing School.